Commercial real estate in France: overview

 Special purpose vehicles (SPVs), incorporated as French companies.

 Organismes de placements collectifs immobiliers (OPCIs) and in particular OPCIs with simplified rules (OPCI à règles de fonctionnement allégées).
 These are real estate funds that are fully exempt from corporation tax but are subject to distribution obligations.
 Their main business purpose must be direct or indirect investment in real estate assets with a view to carrying out rental activities.
+Dividends paid by an OPCI may be subject to withholding tax in France depending on the identity of the recipient (subject to tax treaty relief or reduction).

 A tax regime known as Sociétés d'Investissements Immobilières Cotées (SIIC) (largely inspired by US REIT legislation) is available for real estate investment companies that: